iwanfrancis/muzz-code-test/README.md

 The Button component was using an `any` type and so I decided to fix that up along with the ESLint changes.
 The component is basically just a wrapper for an ootb HTML element so I decided to just extend the default html element props.
 This gives the component much more flexibility to be used in different scenarios without having to continually tweak the component.

 I also added a forwardRef so that a ref can be passed to the inner button element.

+### 11. Start setting up testing

+This seemed like an appropriate moment to start setting up the testing infrastructure.
+I installed and configured Vitest and setup a [test-utils](/frontend/src/testing/test-utils.tsx) file with a helper function for rendering components.
+There is a README covering that in the testing folder.
+Vitest can form the backbone for unit and component testing on the site.

+I added tests for the existing shared components, but left the 'features' as is.

+Coverage is configured so you could begin to track code coverage as a metric.
+In a real project I would consider setting up some sort of quality gate that prevents the merging of branches into the codebase which do not meet a high enough coverage percentage.